c7f-m0d3/sandbox_compat/README.md

 The local descriptor table is a data structure used by x86-family to define memory areas available for the program.

 When `modify_ldt` is called, the Linux kernel validates the passed structure and creates new descriptor table for our process.
-By loading the corresponding segment selector into CS segment register, the process is be able to execute 32-bit code within our 64-bit process.
+By loading the corresponding segment selector into CS segment register, the processor is be able to execute 32-bit code within our 64-bit process.

 The value of segment selector encodes entry_number, which of the tables to use and requested privilege level:
 ```